Build Cloud Real Estate Application with Ascendix

-According to the Business Research Company, the real estate industry will reach a value of nearly $7227.13 billion by the end of 2022 (source).
+According to Expert Market Research, the global real estate market size is expected to grow at a CAGR of 5.00% between 2024 and 2032, owing to the expanding population, and the growing demand for high-quality housing and infrastructure (source).
 In the US alone, real estate takes up around 13% of the country’s annual GDP and is the fastest-growing sector of the economy (source).

 Real estate technology refers to proptech software, tools, apps, and other kinds of technology for real estate agents, customers, architects, and property managers that improve efficiency and facilitate real estate activities, from buying, selling, renting (Rightmove & Airbnb), and managing to marketing and investing (OpenSignal).

-According to the above-mentioned Deloitte research, migrating to the cloud is the top real estate technology trend implemented by 36% of real estate respondents across the globe.
+According to Deloitte’s research, migrating to the cloud is one of the top real estate technology trends implemented by 36% of real estate respondents across the globe.

 The whole idea behind the cloud is to let companies store their data, say client or property details, online without having to manage onsite data centers or organize paperwork.
 This means you no longer need to worry about data security and accessibility, system maintenance, and room for document storage.

-For real estate agents / dealers / brokers migration to the cloud mainly comes in the form of subscription-based applications like property management CRMs, transportation management software, or simply cloud data storage.
+For real estate agents / dealers / brokers migration to the cloud mainly comes in the form of subscription-based applications like property management platforms, transportation management software, or simply cloud data storage.

 And although cloud computing has been around for at least a decade, widely adopted in other industries (just think of fintech), it took it a while to find its way into real estate, which so far has been known as an offline first industry.
 Among the most important benefits of cloud computing for real estate are: